gotuna/docs/content/docs/basics/app.md

 ```

 ## Hello world
-To illustrate a simple app, we can create a hello world:
+To illustrate a simple app, we can create a hello world `main.go`:

 ```
 package main